 - 1/4 teaspoon black pepper

-- Wrap a spoonful of rajas in a hot corn tortilla to eat as a taco.
+- Wrap a spoonful of rajas in a hot corn tortilla to eat like a taco.

 - Spread rajas on a fried or baked corn tortilla for an instant (and delicious) tostada.